aniketraut16/Quiz/README.md

 # Quiz App

 Welcome to the Quiz App!
-This application provides an engaging quiz experience with a Kaun Banega Crorepati (KBC) theme, complete with a prize ladder and a timer for each question.
+This application provides an engaging quiz experience with a Kaun Banega Crorepati theme, complete with a prize ladder and a timer for each question.

 ## Features